SGM Herb Friedman (Ret.)

 Captain America fights the Nazi Fuhrer Adolf Hitler

-The Green Hornet, Superman and Uncle Sam all took on Hitler in the comics
+The Green Hornet, Captain Marvel and Uncle Sam all took on Hitler in the comics

 Comic books have always been patriotic in nature.
 In time of war, American firms that produced them were happy to boost circulation by printing copies showing national heroes fighting the enemy and protecting the American way of life.
 We saw such comics during WWII,